Table of content

 Keyboard navigation is one of the most important parts of web accessibility.

-First, you have to know that it is closely related to semantic HTML and native elements.
-When you combine these two, something amazing happens - users can effortlessly navigate through most of the website using just their keyboard, without needing any special tweaks or tricks.
+First, it’s closely tied to semantic HTML and native elements.
+When you combine the two, something great happens: users can navigate most of the site with just the keyboard, without any special tweaks or tricks.

-So, one of the principles that we are following when creating new components and develop new features, is to always use native elements whenever possible.
+So one of the principles we follow when building new components and features is to always use native elements when possible.

 <dialog open>